 Bailon, Axel Void, Subism Collective, Space Invaders, Nomad Clan, Pichiavo, Faith47, Martin Whatson, Nevercrew, Dale Grimshaw, and more.

-During the Cities of Hope festival just gone, international street artists had visited Manchester’s Northern Quarter and populated the brick and concrete jungle with social justice-themed
+During the Cities of Hope festival just gone, international street artists had visited Manchester’s Northern Quarter and

 works addressing homelessness, disability, mental health,

-gay rights, sustainability, the environment, war children, conflict and
+environment, war children, conflict and

 immigration.